-This tutorial will guide you through the process of installing xDebug on your Homestead vagrant box, and configuring PHPStorm to listen for xDebug connections from Homestead.
+This tutorial will guide you through the process of installing xDebug on your Homestead box, and configuring PHPStorm to listen for xDebug connections from Homestead.
 Please let me know in the comments if you have any issues, and I’ll do my best to help out!

 An overview of the tasks we will be performing:

 - Install xDebug on Homestead (it no longer comes installed).